Megafunk/MassSample/README.md

 <!-- FIXME: Is this a good place to mention this? -->
  Some specific processors that come with Mass that are designed to be derived from to express your own logic.
 The visualization and LOD modules are both designed to be used this way.

-Remember: you create the queries yourself in the header!
+Remember: you create the queries to iterate on yourself in the header!

 <a name="mass-queries"></a>